Irfan-Khan-I/image-viewer-app/README.md

     1. Load Image: Users can load images from their local file system using the "Load Image" button.
     2. Navigation: Users can navigate between loaded images using "Previous" and "Next" buttons.
     3. Zoom In and Out: Users can zoom in and out of images using the "Zoom In" and "Zoom Out" buttons.

-Installation
-    1. Ensure you have Python 3.x installed on your system.
-    2. Open a terminal/command prompt.
-    3. Navigate to the directory where the image_viewer.py file is located.
-    4. Run the app by entering the following command: python image_viewer.py

 How to Use